Sicos1977/MsgKit/README.md

 ## What is MsgKit?

-MsgKit is a 100% C# library which may be used for the creation and parsing (in the near future) of messages that are created with Outlook
+MsgKit is a 100% managed C# .NET library (no PINVOKE or whatsoever) which may be used for the creation and parsing (in the near future) of messages (E-Mail, Appointments, Journals and Stickey Notes) that are Outlook compatible

 ## History

-Started in 2015
+- Started in 2015
+- Picked up again in August 2016, adding all the know MAPI (Named) properties

 ## License Information